 - It helps you digest and calms an upset stomach.
 Lemongrass helps to protect the stomach and promotes a healthy digestive system.

 - It’s a natural diuretic, it detoxifies!
 Lemongrass tea will help you clear your body of toxins.
 It’s an organ cleanser and if you drink lemongrass tea daily, it will give your skin a healthier look in the long run, as it flushes out any bodily toxins.

 - It regulates cholesterol and blood pressure

 - It clears the mind and reduces stress significantly.
-It can help in treating nervous disorder and it will help you to relax and calm down after a stressful day.
+It can help in treating the nervous disorder and it will help you to relax and calm down after a stressful day.

 This Lemongrass tea recipe should be avoided by pregnant ladies and those who take prescription diuretics.
 Otherwise, young or old, there are no age limits what so ever to consume lemongrass tea.

 Can I grow Lemongrass at home or where can I get Lemongrass?